 Students with a cumulative g.p.a. below 2.0 after a semester of probation will be placed on 16 General Information academic suspension.
 The student will be required to halt their academic pursuit for one semester and then must petition the suspension committee to be considered for re-admittance.

-Readmission, Suspension and Appeal Process – Refer to Student Handbook.
+Readmission, Suspension and Student Appeal process – Refer to Student Handbook.

 Academic Forgiveness – Extenuating circumstances may justify a student being able to recover from an academic deficiency in ways which do not penalize his/her academic standing.